leancodepl/corelibrary/docs/external_integrations/authorization_ory_kratos/handling_webhooks.md

         if (identity is null)
         {
-            // Helper method defined in KratosWebHookHandlerBase
+            // Helper method defined in KratosWebHookHandlerBase.
             await WriteErrorResponseAsync(
                 ctx,
                 new List<ErrorMessage>